jonkit/jonkit.github.io/photos.md

 layout: page
 ---

-{% for post in site.categories.photo %}
+{% for post in site.categories.photos %}

   <article class="post">
     <!-- Changed this to H4 from H1 -->